bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `updateReserve(contract IERC20Token _reserveToken, uint32 _ratio, bool _enableVirtualBalance, uint256 _virtualBalance)` {#BancorConverter-updateReserve-contract-IERC20Token-uint32-bool-uint256-}
-updates one of the token reserves can only be called by the owner
+updates one of the token reserves can only be called by the owner note that prior version 17, you should use 'updateConnector' instead

 ## Parameters: